Steppable 0.0.1

 CMake also supports invoking the build command itself.
 You can also call

-.
+In the lib directory, there should be a file starting steppyble.
 It is a compiled Python shared object, which can be imported from Python.